"CRITIS Umbrella Act": lack of clarity about practical implementation

 The acknowledgement that physical security measures play a fundamental role marks a major step forward in the national security strategy.
 There is broad consensus on the legislative objective of strengthening the physical resilience of operators of critical facilities.

 But when it comes to the practical implementation, there is still a lack of clarity even after the second draft from December 2023.
 “To implement the requirements relating to physical security, recommendations for action, guidelines and classifications of the necessary measures are urgently required.
 However, these are only available in some areas.
-Specifically in the field of perimeter protection, the regulations required for the implementation of the KRITIS umbrella law need to be defined as a matter of urgency,” says Wilfried Joswig.
+Specifically in the field of perimeter protection, the regulations required for the implementation of the CRITIS umbrella law need to be defined as a matter of urgency,” says Wilfried Joswig.
 The challenge lies in developing detailed and practical stipulations that provide operators with a clear direction.

 Lots of detail involved, from fencing systems to risk management